wzb-ipi/wzb-ipi.github.io/README.md

 # Institutions and political inequality

-Research group at WZB, Berlin.
+Research group at WZB, Berlin